Kaviarasu1408/LLM/LLM/DefinitionOfLLM.md

 - for eg. Multiple choise question. we didn't trained the model to generate the multiple task question.
 - But they noticed it can perform all other tasks.
 - That is called emergenet behaviour.
+- In training model learns the statistical relationship bt the words and sentence...